Saturday, July 6, 2024

 Instant relief!

 I had forgotten that, knowing I would be camping tonight with no power, I stopped an hour before to plug in the phone and give it a full charge.
 With that panic behind me, and the fresh half pint of whiskey that I had bought earlier in the day, I began to set up camp in the most beautiful place you could imagine.
-I sent to myself, more than once on this trip, "this is the coolest thing I've ever done."
+I said to myself, more than once on this trip, "this is the coolest thing I've ever done."
 And it was.

 Alaska Highway